The Greek Family Surviving Without Electricity

 Nino used to work making tanks for trucks but when he lost his job in 2007 the family couldn’t pay rent anymore and got evicted from their home.
 Their clothes and a kitchen table were the only things they could save for the foreclosure of their three bedroom flat in the nearby Nikaia neighbourhood – the rest was seized by the banks.
 As Nino went from job to job, the family went from home to home.
 They even spent time at a homeless shelter, where they were allowed to stay more than they were entitled because, during that time, Koula gave birth to Maria.

 For a while they lived in a car, which they kept parked outside cemeteries.
-Nino and his son would carry funeral flower wreaths for 10 euros a time, and Koula would clean the church toilets.
+Nino and his son would carry funeral flower wreaths for 10 Euros (about £7) a time, and Koula would clean the church toilets.
 By luck, a friend told Nino about the abandoned house in Perama.

 John is now 20 years old, Christina is 14 and Maria seven.
 They sleep in the same room, their three beds next to each other.
 John’s bed has a Spiderman blanket, Mary’s has a Barbie one and Christina’s is decorated with flowers.
 Christina is the best student in the family and has even been awarded for her performance at school.
 “Poor children have a gift from God,” says her mum.